Übersetzung durch Neil Mussett

 Chapter III Subject Area A Sections III and IV

-- Provisos for the acceding territory (Art.
-3 of the Unification Treaty) -
+- Provisos for the acceding territory (Article 3 of the Unification Treaty) -

 - Special arrangement for the Land Berlin -

-Subject to the special arrangement for the Land Berlin contained in Section IV, federal law shall enter into force ... in the territory designated in Article 3 of the Treaty with the following provisos:
+Subject to the special arrangement for the Land Berlin contained in Section IV, federal law enters into force ... in the territory designated in Article 3 of the Treaty with the following provisos:

-a) So long as and to the extent that senior judicial officers who have undergone training satisfying the requirements of section 2 are not available, or not available in sufficient numbers, the tasks of judicial administration assigned to senior judicial officers shall be carried out by judges and by notaries who have worked in the State Notary’s Office, and tasks of the public prosecution office, insofar as they have been assigned to the senior judicial officer by the Act on Senior Judicial Officers, shall be carried out by public prosecutors.
+a) So long as and to the extent that senior judicial officers who have undergone training satisfying the requirements of section 2 are not available, or not available in sufficient numbers, the tasks of judicial administration assigned to senior judicial officers are carried out by judges and by notaries who have worked in the State Notary’s Office, and tasks of the public prosecution office, insofar as they have been assigned to the senior judicial officer by the Act on Senior Judicial Officers, are carried out by public prosecutors.

 Court secretaries may perform tasks of senior judicial officers in fields which are or can be assigned to them for performance in accordance with the previous law of the territory designated in Article 3 of the Treaty.

-c) Section 11 subs.
-3 shall apply to the challenging of decisions which the judge has taken in place of the senior judicial officer; section 11 subs.
-5 shall remain unaffected.
+c) Section 11 (3) applies to challenging decisions which the judge has taken in place of the senior judicial officer; section 11 (5) remains unaffected.

-28. The following general provisos shall apply in other respects unless Nos.
+28. The following general provisos apply in all other cases unless nos.
 1 to 27 provide otherwise:

-a) Insofar as in provisions which are enacted in the territory designated in Article 3 of the Treaty or have been enacted on the basis of the State Treaty of 18 May 1990 refer to statutory provisions of the Federal Republic of Germany which do not apply in this territory, the corresponding provisions of the German Democratic Republic shall be applicable.
-If there are no such provisions, or if their application would contradict the purpose of the referral, the provisions to which reference is made shall apply mutatis mutandis.
+a) Insofar as in provisions which are enacted in the territory designated in Article 3 of the Treaty, or have been enacted on the basis of the State Treaty of 18 May 1990, refer to statutory provisions of the Federal Republic of Germany which do not apply in this territory, the corresponding provisions of the German Democratic Republic apply.
+If there are no such provisions, or if their application would contradict the purpose of the referral, the provisions to which reference is made apply accordingly.

-b) Insofar as law of the German Democratic Republic which continues to apply refers to provisions which are no longer applicable, the corresponding provisions of the law of the Federal Republic of Germany shall be applied.
+b) Insofar as law of the German Democratic Republic which continues to apply refers to provisions which are no longer applicable, the corresponding provisions of the law of the Federal Republic of Germany apply.

-c) Insofar as other provisions refer to provisions which are amended by this Treaty, they shall be substituted by the amended provisions.
+c) Insofar as other provisions refer to provisions which are amended by this Treaty, they are substituted by the amended provisions.

-d) Provisos a) to c) shall also apply if provisions link to specific sets of proceedings.
+d) Provisos a) to c) also apply if provisions link to specific sets of proceedings.

-e) If in the provisions which are enacted in the territory designated in Article 3 of the Treaty, and in the law applicable in this territory, comparable authorities, other agencies or proceedings are given different designations, the agencies or proceedings designated in the law applicable there shall substitute those which are designated in the provisions which are enforced; the same shall apply to deviations in the designation of other circumstances which are comparable in terms of their content.
+e) If in the provisions which are enacted in the territory designated in Article 3 of the Treaty, and in the law applicable in this territory, comparable authorities, other agencies or proceedings, are given different designations, the agencies or proceedings designated in the law applicable there substitute those which are designated in the provisions which are enforced; the same applies to deviations in the designation of other circumstances which are comparable in terms of their content.

 f) Forms introduced by means of an ordinance may be used in an adapted form.

-g) The proceedings that are pending on the date of accession becoming effective shall be continued in the state which they have reached in accordance with the provisions that have been enacted.
+g) The proceedings that are pending on the date of accession becoming effective continue in the state which they have reached in accordance with the provisions that have been enacted.

-h) The running of a deadline under procedural law which commenced prior to accession becoming effective shall be in accordance with the provisions applicable in the German Democratic Republic.
+h) The running of a deadline under procedural law which commenced prior to accession becoming effective is to be in accordance with the provisions applicable in the German Democratic Republic.

-i) If an appeal or remedy has already been submitted on the date of accession becoming effective, or if it has not yet been submitted but the deadline for its submission has not yet expired, the admissibility of the appeal or remedy and of the further proceedings thereto shall be in accordance with the provisions which have been enacted.
-However, if an appeal or remedy has already been lodged in compliance with the formal provisions of the law of the German Democratic Republic, derogating provisions on form shall not make them inadmissible; applications for appeals and reasoning which are necessary in accordance with the provisions that have been enacted shall be subsequently submitted within one month after accession becoming effective.
-If the admissibility of an appeal in accordance with the provisions which have been enacted depends on its being admitted by the court whose decision has been challenged, the appeal court shall also rule on the admission of the appeal.
+i) If an appeal or remedy has already been submitted on the date of accession becoming effective, or if it has not yet been submitted but the deadline for its submission has not yet expired, the admissibility of the appeal or remedy and of the further proceedings thereto is to be in accordance with the provisions which have been enacted.
+If, however, an appeal or remedy has already been lodged in compliance with the formal provisions of the law of the German Democratic Republic, derogating provisions on form do not make them inadmissible; applications for appeals and reasoning which are necessary in accordance with the provisions that have been enacted are to be subsequently submitted within one month after accession becoming effective.
+If the admissibility of an appeal in accordance with the provisions which have been enacted depends on its being admitted by the court whose decision has been challenged, the appeal court also rules on the admission of the appeal.

-j) If prior to accession becoming effective an appeal or remedy has been admissibly lodged in accordance with the law of the German Democratic Republic, but is no longer admissible in accordance with the provisions that have been enacted, and is hence to be rejected, the costs and necessary expenses in the appeal or remedy proceedings shall be charged to the state treasury.
-The same shall apply to actions if the empowerment to lodge an action ceases to apply.
+j) If, prior to accession becoming effective, an appeal or remedy has been admissibly lodged in accordance with the law of the German Democratic Republic, but is no longer admissible in accordance with the provisions that have been enacted, and is hence to be rejected, the costs and necessary expenses in the appeal or remedy proceedings are charged to the state treasury.
+The same applies to actions if the empowerment to lodge an action ceases to apply.

-k) If the competence for a case is transferred to another agency by virtue of the enactment of federal law in the territory designated in Article 3 of the Treaty, the agency previously competent shall promptly forward the files and records related to this matter available to it to the agency now competent.
-The same shall apply to files and records which have been only temporarily handed to other agencies by the previously competent agency.
+k) If competence for a case is transferred to another agency by virtue of the enactment of federal law in the territory designated in Article 3 of the Treaty, the agency previously competent promptly forwards the files and records related to this matter available to it to the agency now competent.
+The same applies to files and records which have been only temporarily handed to other agencies by the previously competent agency.

-l) Appeal proceedings that are pending on the date of accession becoming effective shall be completed in accordance with the procedural law of the German Democratic Republic.
+l) Appeal proceedings that are pending on the date of accession becoming effective are completed in accordance with the procedural law of the German Democratic Republic.

-4. The provisos listed in Section III shall furthermore apply in the Land Berlin.
-They shall not apply insofar as they are connected with the maintenance of the special court structure in the territory of Article 1 para.
-1 of the Treaty.
+4. The provisos listed in Section III furthermore apply in the Land Berlin.
+They do not apply insofar as they are connected with the maintenance of the special court structure in the territory of Article 1 (1) of the Treaty.